mdn/content/files/en-us/web/javascript/reference/global_objects/regexp/flags/index.md

 {{EmbedInteractiveExample("pages/js/regexp-prototype-flags.html")}}

+## Syntax

+### Return value

+The getter for `flags` returns a string where each letter represents a flag set on the regular expression.
+The letters are sorted in ascending alphabetical order (e.g. `"dgimsuvy"`).

+There is no setter for `flags`, so you cannot change this property's value using assignment.

 ## Description

-`RegExp.prototype.flags` has a string as its value.
-Flags in the `flags` property are sorted alphabetically (from left to right, e.g. `"dgimsuvy"`).
-It actually invokes the other flag accessors ([`hasIndices`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/hasIndices), [`global`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/global), etc.) one-by-one and concatenates the results.
+The `flags` getter actually invokes the other flag accessors ([`hasIndices`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/hasIndices), [`global`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/global), etc.) one-by-one and concatenates the results.

 All built-in functions read the `flags` property instead of reading individual flag accessors.

-The set accessor of `flags` is `undefined`.
-You cannot change this property directly.

 ## Examples